Here on the blog, this month is devoted to introducing you to the Core 4 – my four Pillars of Health – and the first is to Eat Nourishing Foods.

 Takeaways About the Eat Nourishing Foods Pillar

-Figuring this stuff out isn’t something you accomplish in a week or a even a month.
-(That’s why the Harder to Kill Challenge provides a framework for continual exploration and adjustment.)
+Figuring this stuff out isn’t something you accomplish in a week or even a month.
+(That’s why the Core 4 Program provides a framework for continual exploration and adjustment.)
 And even when you think you have it figured out, it’s unlikely you can just eat the same 20 foods with the same habits for the rest of your life.

 Because, change.
 It’s an inevitability yet something we fight so hard against because, well, it’s hardwired.